Camping in Monterey County

 Kirk Creek Campground Big Sur Camping

 Kirk Creek Campground, four miles south of Lucia on the west side of Highway One, feels like it's perched on the edge of the world.
-The campground is sited on a bluff overlooking the ocean, next to the creek from which it takes its name.
+The campground is situated on a bluff overlooking the ocean, next to the creek from which it takes its name.
 One trail leads down to the beach; both Jade Cove and Sand Dollar Beach are only a short drive away.
 There's also a trail across Highway One that goes up into the redwoods.
 Though all the sites are fantastic, Site 22, which allows RVs up to 39 feet, is slightly more secluded and right on the edge of the cliff.
 Don't be surprised if you spot migrating whales in the ocean.

 Laguna Seca Recreation Area and Campground